 - 1 teaspoon cumin seeds

-- 1 large head cauliflower (cut into 1-inch pieces) (I used some thinly sliced stems, too!)
+- 1 large head cauliflower (cut into 1-inch pieces; I thinly slice the stems too)